| |

 |

-Lyrics by C. de Richter, Jules Eynaudi, music by Hyacinthe Tarelli.
+Lyrics by Charles de Richter, Jules Eynaudi, known as Juli Eynaudi, music by Hyacinthe Tarelli, known as Cinto Tarelli.

 Carnaval, y’a bon !
-Carnival in the dark continent.
+(Carnival in the black continent)

 |